MahmutOsmanovic/haskell_course_lab_1/README.md

 g) v = 3pi/2 if x=0 and y<0

-- format: (<type>,Floating,Floating), where for type we can choose between R and P. I.e. R = Rectangular form and P = Polar form.
-For the R form, Floating equals the real values of the imaginary number, a && b.
+- Format: >(<type>,Floating,Floating), where for type we can choose between R and P. I.e. R =     >Rectangular form and P = Polar form.
+For the R form, Floating equals the real values of the >imaginary number, a && b.
 In z = a+bi.
-In the polar form, the first float represents r and the second represents the angle v.
+In the polar form, the first float represents r and the >second represents the angle v.

 &#8594; EXAMPLE: (”R”, 1.0, 1.0) and (”P”, 1.4142, 0.7854)